armele/mctradepost-retro/README.md

 * Building huts associated with the buildings described above.
 * Souvenir - intended primarly to be sold at the marketplace, but may have decorative value.
 * Advanced Clipboard - Just like the regular clipboard but with a button that filters the outstanding needs down to only those expected to be fulfilled by a player.
-* Trade Coin - These coins can be minted from the marketplace by sneak-right-clicking your advanced clipboard on the Marketplace hut.
+* Trade Coin - These coins can be minted from the marketplace by sneak-right-clicking your advanced clipboard on the Marketplace hut, or pressing the (‡) button in the Economic tab of the Marketplace hut.
 The hut must be upgraded, first!
-Trade Coins will (eventually) be used as the basis for triggering most Trade Post mod features.
-Coins can be used at a Wishing Well to trigger certain effects.
+Trade Coins are used as the basis for triggering most Trade Post mod features.
+Coins can also be used at a Wishing Well to trigger certain effects.
 * A variety of items that support Guest Servcies and Bartender's ability to serve at the resort.

 ### Custom Blocks
 * Block implementations of the building huts.
 * A few new building materials (mixed stone, thatch, plaster, rough stone, weathered rough stone, rough brick, endethyst, endmarine, marine lapis, woven kelp)
 * A few new Architect's Cutter recipes in the Timberframe style.

+#### Pet Working Blocks
+You can rename these blocks in an Anvil to give them more recognizable names when assigning animals to jobs in the Pet Shop (using the Pet Assignment tab).
 * Trough - herding pets will herd animals towards a Trough if it is placed in a herding building and the pet is assigned to work at that building.
+* Mushroom Scavenging Base - Pets assigned to this working location will forage for mushrooms.
+Put it in a place where mushrooms can grow.

 ### Configuration
 This mod supports the Neoforge configuration hooks, and can be configured in-game.
 These configurations are reasonably well described there.